-10.4.1 Members will be compensated for temporary performance of higher duties, standby pay, sleepover allowance, lead-hand pay, shift differential, weekend differential, camp differential, and any other differential covered by other collective agreements, if entitled to such differential when on union leave.
+- 10.4.1 Members will be compensated for temporary performance of higher duties (TPHD), standby pay, sleepover allowance, lead-hand pay, shift differential, weekend differential, camp differential, and any other differential covered by other collective agreements, if entitled to such differential when on union leave.
 No overtime (actual or anticipated) will be paid by the Union, except for those covered by special hours-of-work provisions agreed to by the Administration Committee.

-(PC Sept 01) (Res #P9 C-03) (Res #P-1 PC June 2006) (Revised PC #2007-06-64)
+(PC Sept 01) (Res #P9 C-03) (Res #P-1 PC June 2006) (Revised PC #2007-06-64) (Revised PC #2022-10-16) - 10.4.2.
 The full-time 1st Vice President position to be compensat(ed) with a TPHD.
 This shall be retroactive to the Constitutional change when the full time 1st Vice President position was created (April 2009).
 Eight percent of annual earning will be paid one time per year.
 Payment calculation will be based on their home earnings.
 The 1st Vice President T4 information will be the basis for calculations.

-(PC#2011-10-10)

-10.5 PAID VACATION LEAVE

-10.5.1 Members will be paid for up to forty (40) hours vacation leave in any one fiscal year.
-Additional hours may be approved by the President or designate up to a maximum of eighty (80) hours per fiscal year.
+(PC#2011-10-10) - 10.5 PAID VACATION LEAVE - 10.5.1 Members are eligible to claim vacation leave pay, while on employer paid vacation, when conducting Union business.
+The member is responsible for providing proof of approved leave to the 1st Vice President in order to support the member vacation pay request.
+The member's expense claim will not be processed until proof of approved vacation leave is provided.

-(Revised PC Oct 2021) (Res #P27 C-2010)
+(Revised PC Oct 2021) (Res #P27 C-2010) (Revised PC#2023-01-61)